-Learn to recognize the warning signs that you may be exercising too hard or too much to maintain a healthy heart
+Learn to recognize the warning signs that you may be exercising too hard.

 Before beginning any kind of exercise program after a long period of inactivity, you should talk to your doctor.
 He or she may want you to have a treadmill stress test to determine your heart-health status and then give you specific exercise recommendations.
 But even then, you need to be alert to warning signs that you may be exercising too hard or too much.